1LET Privacy Notice

 Recruitment Records (Unsuccessful)

-6 months after recruitment decision
+1 year after the recruitment decision

 Legitimate interests: To defend potential discrimination claims.